banerjek/marc-utils/README.md

 ## marcextractbyid
 **Usage:** *Usage: marcextractbyid [filename] [marcid_field]*
 **Example:** *marcextractbyid marcfile.mrc 907a*
-**Example:** *marcextractbyid marcfile.mrc 907a !*
-**Example:** *marcextractbyid marcfile.mrc !*
+**Example:** *marcextractbyid marcfile.mrc*

 Extracts MARC records based on a list of identifiers contained in a file named "ids."
 The marcid_field is optional and will be presumed to be 001 unless otherwise specified.
-Use "!" to indicate negative search (extract records not in id list)
+Separate output files are created for records matching and not matching the list of identifiers

 ## marcfc
 **Usage:** *marcfc [filename]*